Inside an Invinity Vanadium Flow Battery (VFB)

 Similarly, because the vanadium is dissolved in a stable, water-based solution, fire risk is dramatically mitigated in the VFB.
 Invinity has worked with leading fire safety experts to assess the risk a fire in or near our products.
 The results of that assessment: VFBs are substantially safer to operating personnel and first responders, as compared with other battery technologies.

-Finally, Invinity’s VFB is shipped to site in a 100% complete turn-key configuration – a first for the VFB industry.
+Finally, Invinity’s VFBs are shipped to site in a 100% complete turn-key configuration – a first for the industry.
 That means that every battery we ship, to every customer, has been built, tested and certified to stringent quality standards before it leaves the factory.
 This yields faster installation, lower commissioning costs and far more reliable performance in service.